 First, I am confident that Kinsley was not expressing an "early death" wish for our soon to be president.
 I think his ill-combined points either evidence the depth of healing needed to bridge America's red-blue political divide or reflect a serious lack of nicotine dependency understanding.

 Regarding youth dependency concerns, Kinsley is correct.
-"Cinnamon Surge", "Ice Mint" and "Fresh Fruit" flavors of nicotine gum, and Cappuccino flavored nicotine lozenges are at this moment moving into America's schools.
+"Cinnamon Surge", "Ice Mint" and "Fruit Chill" flavors of nicotine gum, and Cappuccino flavored nicotine lozenges are at this moment moving into America's schools.
 President-elect Obama's chemical addiction to smoking and/or chewing nicotine will increasingly be used by young admirers as justification for their own experimentation.
 They understandably want to be just like him.
 But Barack cannot quit for the world's children any more than he can quit for his own daughters, Malia and Sasha, their mom, or for political pundits.

 As Barack has hopefully already discovered, attempting to quit for others creates a natural sense of self-deprivation that devourers resolve and is a recipe for perpetual relapse.
 Deep down he already knows this critical truth, that he must quit for Barack.
 But proper motivational focus is easier understood than done, especially with attacks like Kinsley's suggesting the wrong path.